Set a record access code and control which healthcare organisations can access your record.

-Manage who can access your record with a Record Access Code (RAC)
+Manage who can access your record with a record access code

 Click the Privacy & Access tab in the top navigation menu.